-Once your committee agrees that you have a defense ready dissertation draft, and you have scheduled your defense, you must submit your complete , defense ready document both to you
+Once your committee agrees that you have a defense ready dissertation draft, and you have scheduled your defense, you must submit your complete , defense ready document both to your

-committee, at least two weeks before the

-defense, and upload to your iPOS under the

-Format tab within 10 calendar days of your defense.
+committee, at least two weeks before the defense, and upload to your iPOS under the Format tab within 10 calendar days of your defense.

 ☐ Complete the Survey of Earned Doctorates .

 ☐ Apply for Graduation through My ASU (pay

 attention to deadline!).

 RSVP for Graduation Ceremonies.
 You are

 welcome to attend any application ceremonies,

 but you should definitely RSVP for Graduate

 Commencement.

 ☐ Defend your Dissertation and make sure all

 committee members sign the DocuSign

 "Announcement and Report for Doctoral

 Dissertation Defense" Pass/Fail form.
 If

-revisions are required, make sure you complete them before the deadline.
+revisions are required, make sure you complete

+them before the deadline.

 Remember that you will have to go through the

-Graduate College format approval after revisions

-in order to receive final format approval.
+Graduate College format approval after revisions in order to receive final format approval.

+• •
-☐ The committee will review any requested

-revisions and, when satisfied, the Committee
+☐ The committee will review any requested revisions and, when satisfied, the Committee

 Chair signs the DocuSign Pass/Fail form again

 under the revision section of the

 "Announcement and Report for Doctoral

 Dissertation Defense" form.

 ☐ Submit final Dissertation document to

 UMI/ProQuest.
 You must have completed the

 following before you can upload to ProQuest:

 Signed DocuSign "Announcement and

 Report for Doctoral Dissertation Defense"

 Pass/Fail form completed (all revisions

 required by committee/chair must be

-completed at this point) Receive approval from the Graduate
+completed at this point)

-Receive approval from the Graduate College (Ready for ETD/ProQuest) to upload
+Receive approval from the Graduate

-conlege (heady for LTD/FToquest) to upload
+College (Ready for ETD/ProQuest) to upload